Alba Party: Further activities

-The week after the elections, Kamran Butt, who although not elected was the most successful Alba candidate, defected to the SNP.
+The week after the elections, Kamran Butt, who, although not elected, was the most successful Alba candidate, defected to the SNP.
 He claimed that joining the SNP was the only way that independence and strong governance could be delivered in Scotland.
 The same day, Salmond stated that all pro-independence parties needed to work together if Scottish independence was to be achieved.
 He said that the proposed 2023 independence referendum would need to take place, but if it didn't then there would be huge political change in Scotland in which Alba would play a strong part.

 In December 2022, polling suggested that Alba could win seats at the next Scottish Parliament election.
 34% of voters who backed the SNP in the 2021 Scottish Parliament constituency vote said they would vote for Alba with their regional list ballot to return a greater number of pro-independence MSPs, with 19% support overall.

-In August 2023, Alba came under fire, after featuring a poster of then prime minister, Rishi Sunak, as vampire, with the slogan "No wonder he's laughing, he's got Scotland's oil."
-The same poster had been used against Margaret Thatcher by the SNP in the 1980's in response to the extracting of oil in the North Sea.
+In August 2023, Alba came under fire, after featuring a poster of then prime minister, Rishi Sunak, as a vampire, with the slogan "No wonder he's laughing, he's got Scotland's oil."
+The same poster had been used against Margaret Thatcher by the SNP in the 1980s in response to the extracting of oil in the North Sea.
 Conservative MSP Murdo Fraser accused the party of racism, which was denied by Chris McEleny, who said: "In a democratic society, a political message that criticises the government of the day and the way it squanders resources is completely legitimate."

 In late August 2023, Alba announced they would not contest the October Rutherglen and Hamilton West by-election, called after former SNP MP Margaret Ferrier was suspended from the House of Commons and recalled from her seat for breaching COVID-19 regulations.
 They accused the SNP of rebuffing their call for only one pro-independence candidate and said that this would allow the SNP to "fly solo" in the ballot.
 The seat was lost to Labour, who won an outright majority.

-On 28 October 2023, former leadership candidate Ash Regan defected to Alba becoming the party's first member of the Scottish parliament and the party leader in the Scottish Parliament.
+On 28 October 2023, former leadership candidate Ash Regan defected to Alba, becoming the party's first member of the Scottish parliament and the party leader in the Scottish Parliament.
 The same month the "Scotland United" technical group was formed in the House of Commons between Alba and independent MP Angus MacNeil.

 In 2024, Alba started a campaign in favour of keeping the Grangemouth Refinery open.

-In March 2024, Eva Comrie, the party's equalities convener who was also a founding member of the party, resigned from Alba, citing comments made by the party's women's convener, Yvonne Ridley, that trans-women are "assigned male at birth" as the reason.
+In March 2024, Eva Comrie, the party's equalities convener, who was also a founding member of the party, resigned from Alba, citing comments made by the party's women's convener, Yvonne Ridley, that trans-women are "assigned male at birth" as the reason.
 As a result, Salmond announced that Ridley was stepping down from the role.